2023 PRE-CONFERENCE SESSIONS

 CULTURE IS LANGUAGE and LANGUAGE IS CULTURE!

-Presented by Linda Villadoniga, 2019 FFLA President, Klett World Languages Consultant
+Presented by Linda Villadoniga, 2018 FFLA President, 2019 FFLA Conference Chair, Klett World Languages Consultant

 Making good Cultural Comparisons is important in developing an understanding of other cultures.
 Learning about other cultures helps us better understand and appreciate the differences and similarities among us in our beliefs and practices.
 But...are you comfortable teaching students how to make cultural comparisons?